Assisted training flexible [AsA flex]

 • Information about the regional labor market

-• Support in the transition to employment
+• Support during the transition to employment

 Services for businesses:

-• Support in everyday business and training
+• Support in everyday business and training life

 • Support for company trainers